Skip to content

 Alternative Weekend Breaks

 Parenting students who may find it difficult to secure child care support for a full week are encouraged to consider participating in one of the Bennion Center's Alternative Weekend Break experiences.
-These weekend AB experiences begin on a Friday afternoon and have participants home by Sunday afternoon, shortening the time away from home and reducing the cost to students (each weekend break costs $50) while still offering the community engagement, education, and reflection that define an Alt Break.
+These weekend AB experiences begin on a Friday afternoon and have participants home by Sunday afternoon, shortening the time away from home and reducing the cost to students while still offering the community engagement, education, and reflection that define an Alt Break.

-Currently, our weekend breaks take place in either Salt Lake City (fall) or Rio Mesa, UT (spring), allowing parenting students to stay closer to home should they need to leave the AB team to be with their child(ren) during an emergency.
-That said, cell service is limited to non-existent in Rio Mesa and participants on the spring weekend break will likely be unable to receive communications from their child(ren) or care providers.
+Currently, our weekend breaks take place in either Salt Lake City, or Park City, UT (spring), allowing parenting students to stay closer to home should they need to leave the AB team to be with their child(ren) during an emergency.

 Additional Campus Resources